 This section is for setting where you want to publish your mileage.
-This can be to Xero, Receipt Bank or Printer (this includes Excel and PDF).
-When you select to publish to Receipt Bank or Xero a new section will appear to enable you to connect Tripcatcher to your accounting/bookkeeping software.
+This can be to Xero, Dext (Receipt Bank) or Printer (this includes Excel and PDF).
+When you select to publish to Dext or Xero a new section will appear to enable you to connect Tripcatcher to your accounting/bookkeeping software.

 NB If you have been invited to use Tripcatcher by your Accountant/Bookkeeper/Employer this will already be selected for you.

-When publishing your mileage to Receipt Bank you need to make a one time connection; click on the “Connect Receipt Bank” button and login to your Receipt Bank account.
+When publishing your mileage to Dext you need to make a one time connection; click on the “Connect Dext” button and login to your Dext account.
 There are instructions here with more information.